Who are the…

-Afterwards, they became hostile to Israel (Judg.
-3:13).
-Jephthah waged war against them, and took “twenty cities… with a very great slaughter” (Judg.
-11:33).
-They were again defeated by Saul (1 Sam.
-11:11).
-David also defeated them and their allies the Syrians (2 Sam.
-10:6-14), and took their chief city, Rabbah, with much spoil (2 Sam.
-10:14; 12:26-31).
-The subsequent events of their history are noted in 2 Chr.
-20:25; 26:8; Jer.
-49:1; Ezek.
-25:3, 6.
+Afterwards, they became hostile to Israel (Judges 3:13).
+Jephthah waged war against them, and took “20 cities… with a very great slaughter” (Judges 11:33).
+They were again defeated by Saul (1 Samuel 11:11).
+David also defeated them and their allies the Syrians (2 Samuel 10:6-14), and took their chief city, Rabbah, with much spoil (2 Samuel 10:14; 12:26-31).

 The national idol worshipped by this people was Molech or Milcom, at whose altar they offered human sacrifices (1 Kings 11:5, 7).
 The high places built for this idol by Solomon, at the instigation of his Ammonite wives, were not destroyed till the time of Josiah (2 Kings 23:13).